dangtoan2205/DevOps-AWS-Terraform/2_Build.md

   }
 }
 ```
 This is a complete configuration that you can deploy with Terraform.
-The following sections review each block of this configuration in more detail.
+The following sections review each block of this configuration in more detail.</br>
 ![image](https://github.com/user-attachments/assets/2e29de0c-7f2d-41f5-85cd-ad4bfcf765dd)

 ## 4.Terraform Block